A Travel Price Comparison for United States of America Houston vs. Denver for Attractions, Food, Nightlife, and Families

 Denver

-Houston is a nice place to visit for its local cuisine and restaurants.
+Houston is a well-known place for its local cuisine and restaurants.
 However, Denver is not a good city for its restaurants.

 Denver may not make the list for most foodies, but you'll find what you need while you're in town.
 It's a pretty large city, so you'll find some nice local restaurants, but the foodie scene is still emerging in many neighborhoods.
 A number of restaurants offer outdoor seating, which is nice.
 You'll also find a growing selection of international restaurants.
 For something uniquely local, you should try the Bison steak and fried pickles.